 Part-Time.
 See Additional Teaching Mode Information for more info.

-EU Fees: A Student Contribution Fee of €3,000 and a Capitation Fee of €250 are payable in full by all students at registration.
+EU Fees: A Student Contribution Fee of €3,000 and a Capitation Fee of €250 are payable in full by all students per annum at registration.
 See Fees and Costs for full details.

 Registered practitioner, Diploma in Emergency Medical Science (NFQ Level 7), Emergency Medical Technology (NFQ Level 7), Diploma in Paramedical Science (NFQ Level 7) or Diploma in Military Special Operations Forces Medical Care (NFQ Level 7) or equivalent, Personal Statement, English Language Requirements.
 See Requirements for full details.
 See Requirements for full details.

 Non - EU: 31st May 2019 EU: 6th August 2019 at 5 pm

 The Bachelor of Science degree (BSc) is aimed at building on the foundations provided by pre-hospital emergency care programmes and professional experience.
 It is designed to develop skills and knowledge applicable to current practice and specialist areas assisting you in your professional development and life-long learning.

 Graduates of this programme will be in a position to compete for more specialised roles in the paramedical field.
 Competition for these places is high and having an NFQ Level 8 BSc [Hons] qualification will provide you with a strong foundation to compete in this evolving and dynamic field.
 Graduates of the programme will be eligible for Post Graduate programmes.

 This programme considers the challenge of managing a job while studying, by delivering teaching using a blended learning approach of e-learning and participation in workshops.
 The idea is to support you as you learn in a university with state-of-the-art facilities and experienced staff.
 This innovative programme aims to widen your academic understanding of clinical care, to engage with and critique the research that drives professional practice.